FFC Cambridge process: History

 The FFC Cambridge process was developed by George Chen, Derek Fray, and Thomas Farthing between 1996 and 1997 at the University of Cambridge.
 (The name FFC derives from the first letters of the last names of the inventors).
 The intellectual property relating to the technology has been acquired by Metalysis, (Sheffield, UK).

 Process

-The process typically takes place between 900 and 1100 °C, with an anode (typically carbon) and a cathode (oxide being reduced) in a solution of molten CaCl2.
+The process typically takes place between 900 and 1100 °C, with an anode (typically carbon) and a cathode (the oxide being reduced) in a solution of molten CaCl2.
 Depending on the nature of the oxide it will exist at a particular potential relative to the anode, which is dependent on the quantity of CaO present in CaCl2.

 Cathode reaction mechanism

 The electrocalciothermic reduction mechanism may be represented by the following sequence of reactions, where "M" represents a metal to be reduced (typically titanium).